South America: Geography

 South America occupies the southern portion of the Americas.
 The continent is generally delimited on the northwest by the Darién watershed along the Colombia–Panama border, although some may consider the border instead to be the Panama Canal.
 Geopolitically and geographically, all of Panama – including the segment east of the Panama Canal in the isthmus – is typically included in North America alone and among the countries of Central America.
 Almost all of mainland South America sits on the South American Plate.

 South America is home to several superlatives, including the world's highest uninterrupted waterfall, Angel Falls in Venezuela; the highest single-drop waterfall Kaieteur Falls in Guyana; the largest river by volume, the Amazon River; the longest mountain range, the Andes (whose highest mountain is Aconcagua at 6962 m); the driest non-polar place on earth, the Atacama Desert; the wettest place on earth, López de Micay in Colombia; the largest rainforest, the Amazon rainforest; the highest capital city, La Paz, Bolivia; the highest commercially navigable lake in the world, Lake Titicaca; and, excluding research stations in Antarctica, the world's southernmost permanently inhabited community, Puerto Toro, Chile.
+South America had the highest annual deforestation rate in 2015–2025 of any region (4.22 million ha), however this was a reduction of almost 50% from the rate in the region in 1990–2000 (8.24 million ha).

 South America's major mineral resources are gold, silver, copper, iron ore, tin, and petroleum.
 These resources have brought high income to its countries, especially in times of war or of rapid economic growth by industrialized countries elsewhere.
 However, the concentration in producing one, or few, major export commercial products has often hindered the development and diversification of its economies.
 The fluctuation in the price of commodities in international markets has led historically to major highs and lows, booms and busts, in the economies of South American states, often causing political instability.
 This has led for calls to diversify production and increase trade within South America itself.

 Brazil is the largest country in South America, covering a little less than half of the continent's land area and encompassing around half of the continent's population.
 The remaining countries and territories are divided among four subregions: the Andean states, Caribbean South America, The Guianas, and the Southern Cone.